 - Soak towels or washcloths in the tea mixture.
 Ring them out until damp.

-- Cooldown compress in the refrigerator for 15 minutes.
+- Cool down the compress in the refrigerator for 15 minutes.

-- Place the treated compress on the sunburned areas for as long as 15 minutes.
-(Tea will stain your towels so use old ones).
+- Place the treated compress on the sunburned areas for 15 minutes.
+(Tea will stain your towels, so use old ones).

-- When the towels become warm, soak them again and reapply them to the affected area.
+- When the towels warm, soak them again and reapply to the affected area.